 Does your laundry room need a utility sink?
 Of course, every laundry room needs a washer and dryer, effective venting, electrical wiring for both machines, drainage, and bright lighting.
 Elective items such as countertops, cabinets, and supplementary storage make wash day easier, smoother, and less painful.

-As long as the laundry room has enough space for a sink and a water supply and proper drainage are accessible, there is no reason you cannot install a utility sink by yourself.
-Here's how.
+As long as the laundry room has enough space for a sink and a water supply and proper drainage are accessible, you can likely install a utility sink, particularly if you already have some plumbing experience.

 As an advanced project, this task relies on some experiencing and understanding of plumbing.
 If you're new to DIY or unfamiliar with the steps and skills required to complete this project, consider hiring an experience professional.

 Rerouting, extending, or otherwise changing your home's hot and cold water supply lines, plus drainage, may trigger permitting or other code-related actions.
 Check with your local permitting agency for information about codes and permits for laundry room sink installation, as most jurisdictions will require a permit and/or even a licensed plumber.

 Turn off the home's main water supply line.
 Before opening the wall, turn off all circuit breakers controlling any wires that may run through the walls.